island-is/island.is/libs/application/templates/social-insurance-administration/income-plan/README.md

 ### Localisation

-All localisation can be found on Contentful.
+All localization can be found on Contentful.

 - [Income plan translations](https://app.contentful.com/spaces/8k0h54kbe6bj/entries/ip.application)
 - [Application system translations](https://app.contentful.com/spaces/8k0h54kbe6bj/entries/application.system)

-When creating new text strings in the messages.ts file for the application, be sure to update Contentful, see [message extraction](../../../../localization/README.md#message-extraction).
+When creating new text strings in the messages.ts file for the application, be sure to update Contentful.
+See [message extraction](../../../../localization/README.md#message-extraction).

 ## Setup